 - Sometimes a coronary artery calcium (CAC) scan.
 Single most underused test in cardiology, $100 cash at most Philadelphia imaging centers, settles the cardiovascular risk question for the next decade.

 - DEXA scan for body composition and bone density.
-Body composition is more honest than BMI; bone density at baseline is useful for everyone over 40, women especially.
+Body composition is more honest than BMI; bone density at baseline is useful for everyone over 40, women particularly.

 - VO2 max testing.
 Best independent predictor of all-cause mortality after age.
 If yours is poor for your age, that is the single most actionable data point in the visit.

-- Resistance training, two or three sessions a week.
+- Resistance training, 2 or 3 sessions a week.
 Sarcopenia is the silent driver of late-life dependency.
 Lifting is the single best intervention against it.

-- Zone 2 cardio, three to four hours a week.
+- Zone 2 cardio, 3 to 4 hours a week.
 Builds mitochondrial density, raises VO2 max, lowers all-cause mortality.

 - Protein floor of around 1.6 g per kg per day for active adults.
 The default American diet is protein-low for an aging population.